gabrielgomesferraz/WebFundamentals/src/content/en/tools/chrome-devtools/console/log.md

   </figcaption>
 </figure>

-TODO prerequisites

-This tutorial is intended to be completed sequentially, from top to bottom.
+This tutorial is intended to be completed in order.
+It assumes that you understand the fundamentals of web development, such as how to use JavaScript to add interactivity to a page.

 ## Set up the demo and DevTools {: #setup }

-This is an interactive tutorial.
-TODO learning
+This tutorial is designed so that you can open up the demo and try all the features yourself.
+This type of hands-on experience makes it more likely that you'll remember the features when you really need them.

 1. Open the demo.
-1. (Optional) Move the demo to a separate window.
+1. Optional: Move the demo to a separate window.
 1. Focus the demo and then press <kbd>Control</kbd>+<kbd>Shift</kbd>+<kdb>J</kbd> or
    <kbd>Control</kbd>+<kbd>Shift</kbd>+<kdb>J</kbd> (Mac) to open DevTools.
 By default DevTools opens to the
    right of the demo.

+[placement]: /web/tools/chrome-devtools/ui#placement

-1. (Optional) Dock DevTools to the bottom of the window or undock it into a separate window.
+1. Optional: [Dock DevTools to the bottom of the window or undock it into a separate window][placement].

 ## View messages logged from JavaScript {: #javascript }